VineFortuna/MinezoneCore/readme.md

 # Minezone-Core

 **Minezone-Core** is a custom Minecraft server project built around a fast-paced PvP experience inspired by **Minecade’s Super Craft Bros**.
+This is a project I started in July 2020 and have been working on ever since.
 The main focus of the project is **SuperCraftBros**, a class-based combat gamemode where players fight using unique kits, special abilities, movement mechanics, and map-based strategy.

 This project also contains additional game packages and systems that support the wider server network.